Cold Mountain (novel): Plot

-The novel opens in a Confederate military hospital near Raleigh, North Carolina, where Inman is recovering from battle wounds during the American Civil War.
+The novel opens in a Confederate military hospital in Raleigh, North Carolina, where Inman is recovering from battle wounds during the American Civil War.
 The soldier is tired of fighting for a cause he never believed in.
-After considering the advice of a blind man, and moved by the death of the man in the bed next to him, he decides one night to slip out of the hospital and return home to Cold Mountain, North Carolina.
+After the death of a fellow soldier who'd occupied the bed next to his own, Inman decides to slip out of the hospital and return home to Cold Mountain, North Carolina.

-At Cold Mountain, Ada's father dies.
-The farm, named Black Cove, that the genteel, city-bred Ada lives on is soon reduced to a state of disrepair.
-But she is saved from destitution by a resourceful but homeless young woman named Ruby, who moves in with her.
+At Cold Mountain, Ada's father has been deceased for some time, leaving his farm, Black Cove, to Ada.
+However, she is genteel and city-bred, and she proves an inept farmer; the property soon falls into a state of disrepair.
+Just as she is contemplating starvation, the farm is visited by a resourceful but homeless young woman named Ruby, who moves in with her.
 Together, they clean the place up and return it to productivity.
-Ruby also teaches Ada how to survive in those difficult times, while Ada shares her knowledge of literature with Ruby.
+Ruby also teaches Ada vital survival skills, while Ada shares her knowledge of literature with Ruby.

-Inman soon becomes aware of the Confederate Home Guard, who hunt down military deserters from the Confederacy.
-He meets a preacher called Veasey, whom he catches in the act of attempting to murder a woman he has impregnated.
+Inman soon becomes aware that the Confederate Home Guard is ramping up efforts to catch deserters.
+The deserter faces an attempted armed robbery at a rural town, even though he carries a stolen LeMat revolver for protection.
+He eventually meets a preacher called Veasey, whom he catches in the act of attempting to murder a woman he has impregnated.
 After Inman dissuades him, they travel together.
-They butcher a dead bull that had fallen into a creek and the bull's owner, Junior, gives them away to the Home Guard.
-They are put into a group of other captured prisoners and march for days before the Home Guard decides to simply shoot them because they are "too much trouble."
-Veasey steps forward to try to stop them and is killed.
-Inman is grazed by a bullet that passed through Veasey and is thought to be dead.
+They butcher a dead bull that has fallen into a creek, and the bull's owner, Junior, gives them away to the Home Guard.
+After long days of marching, their captors decide that the prisoners are unfit to be returned to service and so should be executed.
+Veasey is shot dead, but Inman is only grazed by the bullet that passed through him.
 The Guardsmen dig a shoddy mass grave and Inman pulls himself out, helped in part by some passing wild pigs.
 He cannot bury Veasey, so he turns him face down and continues on.

-Inman's journey is rough.
-He faces hunger and an attempted armed robbery at a rural tavern, even though he carries a LeMat revolver for protection.
-Occasionally, he is helped and sheltered by civilians who want nothing to do with the war.
-Through cunning ingenuity, he helps one of them track and recover a hog, her only possession and source of food for the winter, which had just been seized by Union soldiers.
-He is also helped by a woman who owns goats, who gives him advice and medicines to finally heal his wounds.